LinoyYarkoni/FacebookDesktopApp/README.md

 The user can also set a timer for the requested time of using the application

 ## Usage:
-Create an application account on https://developers.facebook.com/apps to get an App ID.
+* Create an application account on https://developers.facebook.com/apps to get an App ID.
-In Visual Studio add a reference to the .dll files (FbGraphApiWrapper.dll, Facebook.dll).
+* In Visual Studio add a reference to the .dll files (FbGraphApiWrapper.dll, Facebook.dll).
-Use the static login method
+* Use the static login method
-LoginResult result = FacebookWrapper.FBService.Login( AppID, list of permission);
+'LoginResult = FacebookWrapper.FacebookService.Login(AppID, list of permission);'
 providing your AppID and the permissions required from your app's user to display a login form to your user.
 For the list of permissions, see this https://developers.facebook.com/docs/facebook-login/permissions.

-Resources
+## Resources:
-Visit https://developers.facebook.com/docs/reference/api/ to understand more and get all the information about the Facebook Graph API.
+* Visit https://developers.facebook.com/docs/reference/api/ to understand more and get all the information about the Facebook Graph API.
-Use the https://developers.facebook.com/tools/explorer application to browse data on Facebook using the Graph API and understand Jason.
+* Use the https://developers.facebook.com/tools/explorer application to browse data on Facebook using the Graph API and understand Jason.

 ![mainpic(1)](https://user-images.githubusercontent.com/85076725/183270081-065c9d54-68af-4bd3-b0e1-c9a08cae76ce.jpg)